robertoporta/osticket/README.md

 <img width="1126" height="802" alt="Image" src="https://github.com/user-attachments/assets/2789f98a-94af-4701-85ea-82d33a1bb949" />
 </p>
 <p>
--After reading that the issue does not affect productivity, I set the priority level to low.
+- After reviewing the ticket and confirming that the issue does not affect productivity, I set the priority level to low.
+This ensures that more urgent issues are addressed first while keeping the workflow organized and efficient.
 </p>
 <br />